electrovir/css-course/README.md

 # css-course

-Sponsored by [Lucid](https://www.lucidchart.com) (as in, I'm teaching this at work so they're paying me to do it :grin:).
+Unofficially sponsored by [Lucid](https://www.lucidchart.com) (as in, I'm teaching this at work so they're paying me to do it :grin:).

 I'm teaching this class at work using internal slides.
 I'm trying to make as much of it open as possible and I'll be putting that stuff here.